 The last thing you need when the weather is warm and sunny, is to force your feet into heavy winter shoes.
 That’s why we’ve come up with a lightweight alternative.
 With grippy rubber soles that weigh just half as much as their standard rubber counterparts, these shoes offer comfort and durability while providing you with all the style and poise you’re looking for.

 Fancy a natty pair of lightweight suede shoes this summer?
-Available in navy, sand, and tobacco, these shoes look fantastic with chinos, a white cotton shirt and navy twill jacket.
+Available in navy, sand, and tan, these shoes look fantastic with chinos, a white cotton shirt and navy twill jacket.
 Or dress down a little with a weekend shirt and a cotton-cashmere sweater.

 Lightweight suede desert boots